 Port Description Usage RF Coax Connector Used for connecting the Appliance to the coax network via the coaxial cable.
-The other end of this cable connects to the diplex-filter connector labeled \mathbf{X} .
+The other end of this cable connects to the diplex-filter connector labeled X .
 (The diplex-filter is in turn connected by cable to the existing TV coax cable.)
 PWR Power Used to provide power to the unit.
 One end of the power cord should be attached to the Access Appliance and the transformer end plugged into a wall power outlet.
-USB USB Connector Used to connect Access Appliance to the PC for USB operation (Future).
 Ethernet Ethernet Connector Used to connect Access Appliance to the PC for Ethernet operation.

-5 Installing the Access Appliance
+4 Installing the Access Appliance